gentoid/BassMatrix/README.md

 # BassMatrix

+Roland TB-303 bass synthesizer, beloved in electronic music for its distinctive sound.
+BassMatrix comes with various sound-shaping parameters that allow users to craft those classic acid bass lines with ease.
+It's available for download in 64-bit Windows VST3, standalone Windows standalone and MacOS (au2, Components) versions, ensuring compatibility with different user setups.

-This is a instrument written in C++ using the IPlug2 API.
+BassMatrix is a instrument written in C++ using the IPlug2 API.
 The DSP code is taken from the open303 open source project.

 ## Known problems